farribeiro/wscef-docker/README.md

 Warsaw in docker container

+## Pre-requisites

+- Docker and Docker-Compose of your distro.

 ## Instructions

 Use docker compose to build and run the docker container, rather than `docker run`,